CBD and South East Light Rail: Opening

 The first L2 passenger service between Circular Quay and Randwick commenced just after 10:00 on 14 December 2019.
 The opening weekend (14 and 15 December 2019) was fare-free, and 115,000 people used the new tram service during the opening weekend.
 The launch of the service on 14 December was interrupted by a tram which broke down at Circular Quay around 14:30 in the afternoon, within hours of the official opening ceremony.
 Services were restored by 15:30.

 L3 passenger services between Circular Quay and Juniors Kingsford commenced operations on 3 April 2020, opening quietly amidst the prioritisation of government aid for the ongoing coronavirus pandemic during the period.
 Prior to the opening of the L3 line, additional L2 services ran between Circular Quay and Central Chalmers Street to provide the eventual frequency of light rail services in the CBD.
 With the opening of the Kingsford branch, services were extended beyond Central Chalmers Street towards Juniors Kingsford as L3 services.

-Bus Network Changes
+Bus network changes

 The project's Environmental Impact Statement (EIS) released in 2013 proposed a redesigned bus network in the CBD and the Eastern Suburbs.
 Some bus routes which were diverted from George Street to other streets during the construction, were proposed to terminate at Railway Square with their passengers to join the Light Rail while others will be rerouted permanently to the streets to which they were diverted.

 In December 2021, bus services in the Eastern Suburbs were restructured.
 Many services were curtailed to terminate at Randwick and Kingsford.